cert-manager/website/content/en/docs/faq/_index.md

 This is a feature in cert-manager starting in `v0.16` using the kubectl plugin.
 More information can be found on [the renew command's page](../usage/kubectl-plugin/#renew)

+### Why isn't my root certificate in my issued Secret's `tls.crt`?

+Occasionally, people work with systems which have made a flawed choice regarding TLS chains.
+The [TLS spec](https://datatracker.ietf.org/doc/html/rfc5246#section-7.4.2) has the following section for the "Server Certificate" section of the TLS handshake:

+> This is a sequence (chain) of certificates.
+The sender's
+> certificate MUST come first in the list.
+Each following
+> certificate MUST directly certify the one preceding it.
+Because
+> certificate validation requires that root keys be distributed
+> independently, the self-signed certificate that specifies the root
+> certificate authority MAY be omitted from the chain, under the
+> assumption that the remote end must already possess it in order to
+> validate it in any case.

+In a standard, secure and correctly configured TLS environment, adding a root certificate to the chain is almost entirely _pure waste_.

+There are two ways that a certificate can be trusted:

+- explicitly, by including it in a trust store.
+- through a signature, by following the certificate's chain back up to an explicitly trusted certificate.

+Crucially, root certificates are by definition self-signed and they cannot be validated through a signature.

+As such, if we have a client trying to validate the certificate chain sent by the server, the client must already have the root before the connection is started.
+If the client already has the root, there was no point in it being sent by the server!

 ### How can I see all the historic events related to a certificate object ?

 cert-manager publishes all events to the Kubernetes events mechanism, you can get the events for your specific resources using `kubectl describe <resource> <name>`.